What is eToro?

 eToro and SelfWealth compared

-eToro allows buying and selling of shares, but not Australian shares.
-You can trade in foreign currencies, cryptocurrencies, and commodities like <gold and oil.
+eToro allows buying and selling of shares.
+You can trade in foreign currencies, cryptocurrencies, and commodities like gold and oil.
 While there is no brokerage for purchasing shares, there are currency conversion fees and fees for purchasing assets other than shares.

-SelfWealth offers trading of Australian shares with brokerage starting at $9.50.
-SelfWealth have also recently introduced US share trading at $9.50.
+SelfWealth offers trading of shares with flat-fee brokerage of $9.50 per trade.
 Your investments are held directly in your name on your own individual HIN.

 Find out more about SelfWealth and compare to Stockspot.